Real96/FRLGSwitchSeedFarmer/README.md

 1) Download the [latest release](https://github.com/Real96/FRLGSwitchSeedFarmer/releases/tag/latest-commit) of the executable
 2) Run it

-## How to find the Switch USB port and USB hub number
+## How to find the Switch USB port and USB hub numbers
 ### Linux
 Run the following command in the terminal: